yurasong/yurasong.github.io/index.md

 - **Exchange Student Program**
   - Colorado State University - Pueblo (CO, United States of America)
   - January 2014 - May 2014
-  - Biology and French Literature
+  - Department of Biology

 - **BSc - Bioinformatics and Bioengineering**
-  - College of Natural Science, Soongsil University (Seoul, South Korea)
+  - School of Systems Biomedical Science, College of Natural Science, Soongsil University (Seoul, South Korea)
   - March 2012 - August 2015
   - Thesis: _Identification of functional nucleotide and haplotype variants in the promoter of FGB gene (Supervisor: Chaeyoung Lee, PhD)_
   - Early graduation of academic excellence